guillermo-delucio/jsp-template-zero-dep/README.md

-# jsp-template-zero-dep
+# Simple JSP Template
-Zero dependency jsp template
+Based only in jsp tag files